Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 }
 ```

-**More examples are available in the library's [repository](https://github.com/Novage/p2p-media-loader-mobile)**
+More examples are available in the library's [repository](https://github.com/Novage/p2p-media-loader-mobile).

-## Testing P2P with Other Peers
+## Testing P2P

-**Important Note:** P2P (WebRTC) may not connect to the outer world if it runs on Android emulators due to its virtual machine [network configuration](https://developer.android.com/studio/run/emulator-networking) (NAT).
+P2P (WebRTC) may not connect to the outer world if it runs on Android emulator or iOS simulator due to [network configuration](https://developer.android.com/studio/run/emulator-networking) (NAT).
 Please test P2P connectivity on real devices.

-After integrating the P2P Media Loader into your Flutter application, it's crucial to verify that the peer-to-peer connections are functioning as intended.

-The simpliest way to test is to run the application with integrated P2P on a real device and open our [demo](https://novage.com.ua/p2p-media-loader/demo) with same manifest url.
+The simpliest way to test is to run an application with integrated P2P on a real device and open our [web demo](https://novage.com.ua/p2p-media-loader/demo) with same video URL.

-**For Production Use:**

-- Setting up a production WebTorrent tracker.
-- Customizing RTC configurations to suit your network conditions.
-- Specifying other configuration parameters such as **swarmId** and other settings required for optimal performance.

-For detailed guidance on production configurations and advanced customizations options, please refer to our [GitHub](https://github.com/Novage) and [documentation](https://novage.github.io/p2p-media-loader/docs/latest/).

 ## Conclusion